 2019 Skoda Rapid Replacement Unveiled

-The Skoda Scala has an interesting design language that is new to the brand.
+The new Skoda car that replaced the Skoda Rapid has an interesting design language that is new to the brand.
 The overall effect is far more emotive compared to previous releases, the Skoda logo is gone from the tailgate, and it’s replaced with evocative lettering.
 Skoda Rapid drivers will quickly notice that the Scala is larger, the dimensions are 4,362mm long, 1,793mm wide and 1,471mm tall.
 The wheelbase is 2,649mm long, and the Scala is 107mm longer than the VW Golf.

 The MQB-AO Platform

 One of the benefits enjoyed by Skoda as a member of the Volkswagen Group is that they have access to some fantastic resources.
 Skoda Rapid’s replacement is underpinned by the MQB-AO platform that’s also used by the VW Polo.
 If you look under the Scala, you will notice that it’s fitted with underbody covers to improve the drag coefficient by 0.29.
 Small touches like this can really add a lot to a new release by increasing performance and fuel efficiency.

 As a family car, it needs to be extremely practical to compete with other rivals in the segment.
 Skoda has excelled here, thanks to the MQB-AO platform the Scala has the longest interior of any car in its class.
 This makes the cabin roomy, but it also extends into the boot area with a cavernous 467L of space.
 If you need more, simply fold down the rear seats, and you will have 1,419L of boot space to fill.
 It’s easy to make use of the space thanks to three strategically placed cargo nets, a pair of bag hooks and a storage compartments.
 There is also a 12v charging socket and dedicated storage for the emergency triangle and a first aid kit.